 Me and Uber have become very good friends, especially in Mexico.
-I used it seventeen times total on one trip and I may or may not be a little obsessed about my Uber rating.
+I have used it a lot there (and in other countries too) and I may or may not be a little obsessed about my Uber rating.
 Joking aside, Uber is essential.
 Why?
-Mainly because it saves me a lot of money!
+Mainly because it saves me a lot of money.
 Who doesn’t want that?
 I mean that’s one, er several, more Pacificos I can buy!

 First, Uber is just so convenient.
 You know exactly who’s coming, where they are and what they are driving.
 Speaking of which, the cars in Mexico are in excellent shape.
 Much better that the their taxi counterparts.
 In most Mexican cities the vehicles have to be a 2015 or newer and have four doors.
 I say most cities because I was told there were different rules for border towns.
 However I didn’t ride in anything older than a couple of years old.

-One thing to remember though is, Uber is fairly new in some cities.
+Uber is fairly new in some cities.
 Since Mexico is a country that uses a lot of taxis for transportation, it’s only logical that the taxi drivers might be a little upset.
 So the government has set some regulations.
-First they are not allowed any signage in certain cities.
+First they are not allowed any signage on their cars in certain cities.
 I know that might be a little off putting but keep in mind you know what they are driving and what they look like.
 Always double check the license plate number.
 Any doubt or discrepancy, don’t get in.

 Make sure your app is up to date and you have a current photo.
 I did find that at times I had to refresh the app to keep track of the driver’s vehicle.
-A couple of times I had to move to a better location because of one way streets or traffic.
-This is more common with Uber Pool but you are never asked to walk far.
 Try to be as close as you can to the pick up spot.
 Not being there is what gets you a bad rating.
 Ask me how I know.
-Always refresh if you move and you might want to just call your driver.
+A couple of times I had to move to a better location because of one way streets or traffic.
+This is more common with Uber Pool but you are never asked to walk far.
+Always refresh if you do move and you might want to just want to give your driver a call.
 Which by the way, I found, most spoke English.
 So no worries there.